gooddata/gooddata-ui-sdk/libs/sdk-ui-dashboard/api/sdk-ui-dashboard.api.md

 import { IKpiWidget } from '@gooddata/sdk-model';
 import { IKpiWidgetConfiguration } from '@gooddata/sdk-model';
 import { IKpiWidgetDefinition } from '@gooddata/sdk-model';
-import { ILayoutItemPath as ILayoutItemPath_2 } from '../../../types.js';
-import { ILayoutSectionPath as ILayoutSectionPath_2 } from '../../../types.js';
 import { IListedDashboard } from '@gooddata/sdk-model';
 import { ILoadingProps } from '@gooddata/sdk-ui';
 import { ILocale } from '@gooddata/sdk-ui';
 import { ILowerBoundedFilter } from '@gooddata/sdk-model';
 import { IMeasureMetadataObject } from '@gooddata/sdk-model';
-import { IMenuButtonItemsVisibility as IMenuButtonItemsVisibility_2 } from '../../../types.js';
 import { INegativeAttributeFilter } from '@gooddata/sdk-model';
 import { INotificationChannelIdentifier } from '@gooddata/sdk-model';
 import { INotificationChannelMetadataObject } from '@gooddata/sdk-model';